 For more info please see my CV:

-Currently, I am supervising two research assistants in two awarded projects: "A digital mapping of Experimental Poetry in the Hispanic World" from a Contestable Research Grant, and "A comparative lexicographic project on Māori, Galician, Spanish and English" from a Summer Research Scholarship (2017-2018).
+In 2017-2018 I supervised two research assistants: "A digital mapping of Experimental Poetry in the Hispanic World" from a Contestable Research Grant, and "A comparative lexicographic project on Māori, Galician, Spanish and English" from a Summer Research Scholarship.

-I invite national and international postgraduate students -doctoral and postdoctoral projects- interested in Experimental poetics, Galician studies, Contemporary Visual Poetry and Society, Spanish-Regional Cultural and Literary studies, and Latin American Literature and Culture.
-Other projects will also be reviewed for supervision.
+I welcome postgraduate students -doctoral and postdoctoral projects- interested in Spanish and Latin American Studies as well as Galician studies.
+Other projects can also be reviewed for supervision.

 My main field of research is Experimental and Intermedia poetry in the Luso-Hispanic world.
 The study of representative genres in this field includes non-canonical styles such as visual poetry, fractal poetry, sound poetry, installations, typographic poetry, biopoetry, cybernetic poetry, etc. This field of studies asks for a redefinition of poetry in the 21st century and for a review of the literary canon and its historiography.
-I also conduct research in Galician Studies, and Teaching & Learning Spanish.
+I also conduct research in Galician Studies and Spanish L2.

 Some of my publications include five sole-authored books, book chapters and articles in specialized journals.
 Recent books include Expresión y Experimentación en la poesía no discursiva en España y Cuba (in press); Poesía Visual y Experimental: Estudios Críticos (2014) and Form and Perception in Visual Poetry (2008).
 In the area of digital humanities, I have launched and coordinated the Julio Campal Experimental Poetry Collection (US), the intl. journal Experimental Poetics and Aesthetics (NZ), and the book of essays Exile and Identity in the Hispanic world among others.
 Recent contributions to international literary projects include Historia Crítica de la poesía mexicana (F.C.E. & CONACULTA Mex.
 2015), and La poesía actual en el espacio público (Edit.
 Orbis Tertius, 2015).
 I am a member of several editorial boards and I have been the recipient of several teaching and research awards.